lextudio/sharpsnmp_docs/pro/getting-started/compiler-features.rst

 Background
 ----------
-#SNMP Library used to ship a compiler sample project, which only provides
-limited features such as syntax highlighting.
+C# SNMP Library used to ship a compiler sample project, which only provides limited features such as syntax highlighting.
 The Pro Edition of #SNMP MIB Compiler, however, is designed and developed to include advanced features that target SNMP professionals and enterprises.